nathania-haryanto/ng-adv/Demos/readme.md

 - Implementing Global Error Handling and Retry-Patterns
 - Integrating Route Guards & Interceptors with State
 - Chaining Route Guards & Interceptors
-- Optimizing Modules & Loading Times
+- Optimizing Modules using Code Splitting & Preloading
-- Using Auxilary Routes for Authentication
+- Auxilary Routes: Common use cases
 - Preloading Component Data from NgRx using Resolvers
 - Introduction to Visual Feedback (Loading-, Saving-, ...-Indicator)
 - Implementing Page Transitions using Animations

 ## Securing Angular using NgRx and using Cloud Identities

+- Recap Jwt, OAuth 2.0 & OpenID Connect
 - Token based Authentication in Angular with NgRx
-- Recap Jwt, OAuth 2.0 & OpenID Connect
-- Persisting Auth State in NgRx
+- Impelmenting an AuthModule using a Facade Service, Components, Guards & Interceptors
+- Optimizing Application Flow for Authetication
-- Using Cloud based Identities: Azure AD and @azure/msal-angular
+- Authentication using Microsoft Identity, Azure AD and @azure/msal-angular

 ## Advanced Testing including Jest & Cypress